Oseledets' Splitting of Standard-like Maps: Standard-like maps

-function $F(x)\defeq f(x)-2x$ is then physically interpreted \cite{Chirikov} as an external \emph{force} acting on a point mass which, in case of explicitly integrable $f$, is ruled by a Hamilton function with \emph{delta-kicked} potential $V(x)=\int\!f\tn{d}x - x^2$.
+where the function $F(x)\defeq f(x)-2x$ is then physically interpreted \cite{Chirikov} as an external \emph{force} acting on a point mass which, in case of integrable $f$, is ruled by a Hamilton function with potential $V(x)=x^2-\int\!f\tn{d}x$ which is \emph{delta-kicked} in time.
 In such setting, fixed-points correspond to \emph{equilibria}, where both the force and momentum vanish:

 Notice that the two representations are equivalent only when defined on the same \emph{geometry}; instead, in case of \emph{periodic} position $x\in\mb{S}$ and \emph{unbounded} momentum $p\in\mb{R}$, the correspondence is {broken}: the pair $(x,y)\in\mb{T}^2$ belongs to a 2-torus while the pair $(x,p)\in\mb{S}\times\mb{R}$ belongs to a cylinder.
-In such case the isomorphism between the two representations would require the additional definition of a \emph{winding number} $N\in\mb{Z}$ in order to track the growth of momentum: $p=x-y+2\pi N$ (assuming periodicity over $2\pi$).
-In the numerical part of this work we take the Chirikov-Taylor standard map (CT) \cite{Chirikov,lieb} on the 2-torus as a numerical benchmark for mixed phase-space, but do not consider the associated diffusion of momenta; such map is defined as:
+In such case the isomorphism between the two representations would require the additional definition of a \emph{winding number} $N\in\mb{Z}$ in order to track the growth of momentum: $p=x-y+2\pi N$ (assuming a period of $2\pi$).
+As a numerical benchmark for mixed phase-space, we consider here the Chirikov-Taylor standard map (CT) \cite{Chirikov,lieb} on the 2-torus, but we avoid to address the associated diffusion of momenta; such map is defined as:

-by the choice $f(x)\eq2x\ +\ K\sin(x)$ inside map (\ref{stan}).
-Indeed, to characterize any tangent structure effectively, it is more convenient to consider \emph{bounded} orbits: these may be closed (e.g. quasi-periodic cycles) or open orbits on a bounded phase-space (e.g. chaotic orbits on a torus); in the case of unbounded orbits, the tangent information can still be localized in phase-space, but becomes more difficult to track it down for direct observations.
+by the choice $f(x)\eq2x\ +\ K\sin(x)$ inside of map (\ref{stan}).
+To characterize any tangent structure effectively, indeed, it is more convenient to consider \emph{bounded} orbits: these may be closed (\textit{e.g.} quasi-periodic cycles) or open orbits on a bounded phase-space (\textit{e.g.} chaotic orbits on a torus); in the case of unbounded orbits, the tangent information can still be localized in phase-space, but becomes more difficult to track it down for direct observations.
 Along with the symmetry properties illustrated above, this is also why we employ the pair $(x,y)\in\mb{T}^2$, avoiding the computation of the winding number.
 With due care, the very same approach can be applied also to the canonical $(x,p)$ representation on the 2-torus, as discussed in \cite{Proc}.